Ontario Roofing Material Calculator

 Use this for complex roofs where you already measured the sloped surface.

-Affects nails estimate only.
-Always follow manufacturer instructions.
+Affects the nail estimate only.
+Always follow the manufacturer’s spec.

-Starter + drip edge + ice & water at eaves.
+Starter, drip edge, and ice and water at the eaves.

 Gable edges.
 Hip roofs may be near zero.